liuk22/liuk22/README.md

 Hi, I'm Kaichen!

-- Software Engineer at Meta, Reality Labs.
-Cal B.S.
-EECS '22.
+- I'm a software engineer at Meta in Reality Labs.
+- I graduated B.S.
+EECS '22 from the University of California, Berkeley.
 - Please reach out to my [LinkedIn](https://linkedin.com/in/liuk22) if you would like to chat!